-Java is all about classes, and a review of the Certification Exam objectives will show that you need to be intimately familiar with them.
-Classes are discussed in detail in Chapter 6, "Objects and Classes"; for now, let's examine a few fundamentals.
+Java is all about classes, and a review of the exam objectives will show that you need to be intimately familiar with them.
+Classes are discussed in detail in Chapter 6, "Objects and Classes."
+For now, let's examine a few fundamentals.